McStasMcXtrace/Sublime-Text/README.md

-# Sublime-Text
+Customization of the Sublime Text editor

-Customization of Sublime Text editor
+Place files in ~/Library/Application Support/Sublime Text 2/Packages/User (or Sublime Text 3/User if using ST3; to be found in menu Preferences/Browse Packages...).